girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_LISTS/README.md

 # HTML LISTS
 Lists are structured HTML elements which are used to group similar or related items together in order to achieve better readability and an organised representation of information.
 Lists can be used to represent general data as well as for navigation purposes.

+Using HTML lists not only organises our data, it also helps us style our website better because all the list items are independent and they can be styled differently using different CSS styles.
+We can also move the data around easily at any point of time by changing the order of our code.
+This can be a simple cut and paste, so they are very easy to maintain as well.

 ## Types of Lists
 There are 3 types of lists present in HTML:
 ### 1. Ordered List